Rabbi Zamir Cohen

 Science, however, knows only how to describe events, but not why they happen.
 It has no tools to explain the ultimate goal of a plant’s movement – whether it is blindly seeking whatever it may find, or willfully moving itself towards something it desires.
 According to the sages (as well as recent scientific discoveries), the second explanation may indeed make more sense.

-If, however, you still doubt that plants have feelings that motivate them, take careful notice of the section below.
+If, however, you still doubt that plants have feelings that motivate them, take careful notice of the following account.

 Are Plants Affected by Love and Attention?